Friday, July 26, 2013

 So, as we sit on anchor in Greece, about to island hop to Turkey, we say to them bah humbug!
 WJ3 has 12,598 nautical miles tucked under her belt since we started sailing her in 2008.
 She has now crossed the Atlantic, comfortably and safely, and this year the Mediterranean.
 What a gal!
 And not bad for an allegedly “unseaworthy” Hunter!

-(Now I’m not advocating setting out to sea in a pair of floating shoes (it’s been done before) but boat builders must comply with certain standards.
-We’ve also added modifications to make WJ3 more comfortable (eg. a storm trysail) and to improve her safety (eg a sea anchor).
-If in doubt, have your craft surveyed and read how others have set up for ocean passages.
-Beth Leonard's book would make a good start.
+If in doubt about your own boats seaworthiness, have it professionally surveyed and read how others have set up for ocean passages.
+Beth Leonard's famous book would make a good start.
 We’ve seen expensive Beneteaus kept in marinas for Olympic triangle racing and home-made brutes only a mother could love, floating in out of the way places.
-Doubting Thomas’s can check our map tracker here.)
+Doubting Thomas’s can check our map tracker here.

 (Sorry, had to get that one off my chest!)